Coduhuey/ChatGPT-Prompt-Plugin-For-Obsidian/README.md

 In the settings you can change ChatGPT's behavior.
 The default is "You are a helpful assistant."
 But you can make it quirky if you want.

-Kind of just a fun feature, but I figured it might be helpful for people who want to add some personality/creativity to their suggestions.
+Kind of just a fun feature, but it's in ChatGPT's api so I figured I'd make it customizable for users too.